 The majority of WooCommerce reviews online note that it is the perfect ecommerce plugin for WordPress.
 It is easy to install and often provides updates.
 However, most negative feedback centers around how setting it up can be challenging for those who do not know about custom coding or building websites.
 WooCommerce users also say that while the plugin is free, its add-ons can get expensive.

 At the time of publication, WooCommerce reviews earned the following scores on popular user review sites:

 When reading through user reviews, I noticed some of these trends:

 Users Don’t Like

 Works seamlessly with WordPress

 Platform can get clunky if too many integrations are installed

 WordPress and WooCommerce are excellent partners.
 If you are more comfortable running a site on WordPress or have an existing one, setting up a store within your site is the most practical choice.
-Since it is native to WordPress, you are not confined to a handful of themes but all of the most popular WordPress themes available.
+Since WooCommerce is native to WordPress, you get all of the most popular WordPress themes available.

 Since WooCommerce is open source, it has unlimited expandability with free and paid plugins.
-Developers can tweak it as much as they see fit.
-The downside to this is that WooCommerce is not a simple ecommerce website solution.
+Developers can tweak it as much as they see fit, but the downside to this is that WooCommerce is not a simple ecommerce website solution.
 It is built with developers in mind, so expect a learning curve.
-If you are not versed in building websites at all, this might not be the best option for you.
+If you are not versed in building websites, this might not be the best option for you.